martinbadrous/ROS_TurtleBot3/README.md

 ## About

-* This package is detecated to manipulate, Navigate TurtleBot3 using different ROS packages
+* This package is dedicated to manipulate and Navigate with TurtleBot3 using different ROS packages
 * Project status: Fully working with Demos